autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

   - `(slashing rate * validator bonded stake)/slashing rate precision`
 - the slashing is computed:
   - the slashed amount of NTN stake token is subtracted from the validator’s bonded stake and transferred to the Autonity Protocol global `treasury` account for community funding
-  - the slashing fine is applied to validator bonded stake according to the protocol’s [Penalty Absorbing Stake (PAS)](/concepts/accountability/#penalty-absorbing-stake-pas) model
+  - the slashing fine is applied to validator bonded stake according to the protocol’s [Penalty-Absorbing Stake (PAS)](/concepts/accountability/#penalty-absorbing-stake-pas) model
   - the `jail period` of the validator is computed to determine the validator's jail release block number: `current block number + jail factor * history * epoch period`.
 - the validator state is updated: (a) the self-bonded and total staked amounts, (b) the slashing amount is added to the validator's `totalSlashed` amount.

-### Penalty Absorbing Stake (PAS)
+### Penalty-Absorbing Stake (PAS)

-Slashing penalties for accountability events are applied according to Autonity's [_penalty absorbing stake_](/glossary/#penalty-absorbing-stake-pas) model.
+Slashing penalties for accountability events are applied according to Autonity's [_penalty-absorbing stake_](/glossary/#penalty-absorbing-stake-pas) model.

 The _offending_ validator's own [self-bonded](/glossary/#self-bonded) stake is slashed in priority to [delegated](/glossary/#delegated) stake when applying slashing penalties for accountability events.

-To learn more about PAS, see the concept Staking, [Penalty Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas).
+To learn more about PAS, see the concept Staking, [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas).

 ## Rules